FailAcademy/learning/wdp-vancouver/_lessons/week-05/04-performance.md

 - Use an array of online tools and browser extensions to test page speed.
 - Describe methods for compressing image files and how to choose the best image format for a particular use case.
 - Describe what performance consideration must be made when building "mobile-first" websites.
-- Create a performance budget for a website.

 ---